Page 1: Biography

-This biography, written by Robert Pinney, was first published in 1990.
+This biography, written by Robert Pinney, was first published in the Dictionary of New Zealand Biography in 1990.

 Frederic Le Cren and his brother, Henry John Le Cren, were born in London, England.
 Henry was baptised on 3 September 1828; Frederic was born on 7 November 1835.
 They were the sons of Henry Le Cren and his wife, Emma Ann Davies.
 Their father was an exile from France, as also was their mother's grandfather.

 From their Greenwich home the brothers were sent to school at Christ's Hospital.
 Henry then learned business in the City of London from the merchant banking house of Frühling and Göschen.
 He was engaged as an agent by the management committee of the Canterbury Association and came out to New Zealand in the Barbara Gordon with his cousin, Joseph Longden, reaching Lyttelton late in 1850, just before the First Four Ships.
 In Lyttelton he and Joseph established an efficient store and accommodation agency.
 Margaret Fisher Hunt, a Scotswoman, came out from London to marry Henry at Lyttelton on 21 March 1853; they had seven children.

 Frederic went to Australia and then joined his brother in New Zealand in 1855.
 By 1857 he had taken over the Heathcote ferry, near Christchurch.
 He married Cecilia Elizabeth Mills in a religious ceremony on 19 November 1857 at Heathcote and a civil ceremony on 24 November 1857 at Christchurch.
 There were nine children of the marriage.